sebelga/gstore-node-docs/model/get.md

 * _cache_ \(default: true\)
 * _ttl_ \(default: the cache `ttl.keys` configuration\)

-&gt; **preserveOrder** option property is useful when you pass an array of IDs to retrieve and you want to preserve the order of those ids in the response.
+&gt; **preserveOrder**: This option is useful when you pass an array of IDs to retrieve and you want to preserve the order of those ids in the response.

 **Note**: setting this property to _true_ does add some processing, especially for large sets.
 Only use it if you absolutely need to maintain the original order passed.

-&gt; **dataloader** instance must be created on _each_ request.
+&gt; **dataloader** The Dataloader instance created for the request.
 [Read the documentation](/dataloader.md) for more information on how to create the instance.

-&gt; **cache** If you activated the cache on the gstore-node instance, you can override here the "global" cache configuration.
-If the global is set to _true_ (default) you can pass _false_ here in the options to bypass the cache.
-And if the global cache is set to false then you can pass true here to cache specific key(s).
+&gt; **cache** If you activated the cache on the gstore-node instance, you can override here the **_global_** cache configuration.
+If the global has been set to _true_ (default) you can pass _false_ here to bypass the cache.
+And if the global cache has been set to false, then you can pass _true_ here to cache specific key(s).

-&gt; **ttl** Override the ttl value of the cache.
-If you have multiple cache stores, you can pass an object.
+&gt; **ttl** Overrides the ttl value of the cache.
+If you have multiple cache stores, you can pass an _Object_ of values.
 See in the example below.

 ```js
 const gstore = require('gstore-node')();